 As a result of restructuring initiatives, we recorded expenses of \$155 million, \$134 million, and \$160 million for the years ended December 31, 2021, 2020, and 2019, respectively.
-These restructuring initiatives will result in additional expenses post-2021 that did not meet the requirements for accrual as of December 31, 2021, estimated to be approximately \$12 million, primarily related to employee-related separation costs.
+These restructuring initiatives are expected to result in additional expenses of approximately \$12 million, to be incurred primarily in 2022, substantially related to employee-related separation costs.
 Restructuring expenses are included as part of Cost of products, Cost of services, or Selling, general and administrative, as appropriate, in the combined Statements of Income.